cattius/cattius.github.io/about.md

 ## Academic Service
 * ACM CCS: Program Committee (Hardware, Side Channels, and Cyber-Physical Systems Track) [2023](https://www.sigsac.org/ccs/CCS2023/orgs-program.html), [2024](https://www.sigsac.org/ccs/CCS2024/organization/prog-committee.html)
 * USENIX PEPR: Program Committee [2024](https://www.usenix.org/conference/pepr24/call-for-participation)
-* IACR CHES: Artifact Review Committee, [2023](https://ches.iacr.org/2023/artifacts.php)
+* IACR CHES: Artifact Review Committee [2023](https://ches.iacr.org/2023/artifacts.php)

 ## Giving What We Can
 <div style="float:left;margin-right:15px;"><img src="/images/gwwc.png" alt="A badge from the organization Giving What We Can with the text 'I donate 10% of my income to effective charities'" height="200"></div>

-[I've taken the Giving What We Can pledge to donate 10% of my income to effective charities](https://www.givingwhatwecan.org/blog/should-charity-be-anonymous), and I encourage you to do the same if that's financially feasible for you.
+[I've taken the Giving What We Can 🔸 10% Pledge](https://www.givingwhatwecan.org/blog/should-charity-be-anonymous), and I encourage you to do the same if that's financially feasible for you.

 If you'd like to donate but don't know how or where to start, [Giving What We Can](https://www.givingwhatwecan.org/) has some great resources to help guide you in evaluating which charities can do the most good with your money - and to nudge you to get started!
 (Check out ["How Rich Am I?"](https://howrichami.givingwhatwecan.org/how-rich-am-i))